The Stale Queue That Grounded My Drones

 Issue: All drones idle despite 149 packages in queue

-Fix: Version bump, force deploy, build-swarm fresh
+Fix: Deploy marker refresh, force deploy, build-swarm fresh

 The Symptom